3dcitydb/3dcitydb-mkdocs/README.md

 To create a new documentation release:

-1. Update the `VERSION` file with the new semantic version
-2. Create a new branch named `release/X.Y.Z` (matching the VERSION file)
+1. Create a new branch named `release-X.Y` (e.g., `release-1.0`, `release-2.5`)
-3. Push the branch - CI will automatically deploy the new version
+2. Push the branch - CI will automatically deploy the new version
-4. If this is the highest version number, it will become the new `latest`
+3. If this is the highest version number, it will become the new `latest`

 #### Updating content of an existing release

 To update documentation content for an existing release version:

-1. **Switch to the release branch**: Check out the specific `release/X.Y.Z` branch you want to update
+1. **Switch to the release branch**: Check out the specific `release-X.Y` branch you want to update
 2. **Make your changes**: Edit the documentation files in the `docs/` directory as needed
 3. **Commit changes**: Commit your updates to the release branch
 4. **Push updates**: Push the changes to the remote repository